decvfox/pands-problem-sheet/README.md

 hidden_numbers += 'X'
 print(hidden_numbers + visible_numbers)
 ```
-This code allows all keyboard characters to be used, I was going to add checks to ensure only numeric or alpha-numeric numbers were used, but as applications usually only display account numbers  in this format to show users which one of their accounts was used, I felt it wasn't necessary.
+This code allows all keyboard characters to be used, I was going to add checks to ensure only numeric or alpha-numeric characters were used, but as applications usually only display account numbers  in this format to show users which one of their accounts was used, I felt it wasn't necessary.

 ## Weekly Task 04
 ### collatz.py